History of Arsenal F.C. (1966–present): Move to the Emirates (2006–18)

 The move to the Emirates had transitional effects on the pitch as well as off of it, as Arsenal lost a number of the Invincibles side, including Robert Pires, Dennis Bergkamp, Lauren, Ashley Cole and Sol Campbell in 2006, and a year later club captain and all-time record scorer Thierry Henry departed for Barcelona.
-Arsene Wenger was building a new side, with the likes of Cesc Fabregas, Emmanuel Adebayor and Theo Walcott being drafted into the side.
-The young team made a strong bid for the title in 2007/08, completing a club-record unbeaten run of 28 games and leading the league until February, when an injury to striker Eduardo proved a turning point, as the Gunners finished third.
+Wenger built a new side, with the likes of Cesc Fabregas, Emmanuel Adebayor and Theo Walcott being drafted into the side.
+The young team made a strong bid for the title in 2007–08, completing an unbeaten run of 28 games and leading the league until February, when an injury to striker Eduardo proved a turning point, as the Gunners finished third.
 The side made two more bids for the title, in 2010 and 2011, but both campaigns followed similar patterns; Arsenal would be involved in the race deep into the season before suffering an untimely loss of form.
 The club also began making stronger Champions League challenges, reaching the quarter-finals in 2008 and 2010 and the semi-finals in 2009.

 However, the young side ultimately failed to win a trophy; the closest the Gunners came was a League Cup final defeat to Birmingham City in 2011.
-As a result, the side began to break up-Arsenal lost Fabregas and Samir Nasri in 2011 and captain Robin van Persie in 2012, and failed to really replace them, and in 2011-12 and 2012-13 spent the seasons fighting for the top four instead of the title, as they struggled to compete with the financial advantages held by Manchester United, Chelsea and Manchester City.
-However, the side still had not dropped below fourth in the final table since 1996, and were capable still of excellent performances.
-However, in Europe, their fortunes were waning-Arsenal were eliminated in the last-16 stage of the Champions League for seven years running between 2011 and 2017, though in 2011 did record a famous first-leg win over Barcelona.
+As a result, the side began to break up; Arsenal lost Fabregas and Samir Nasri in 2011 and captain Robin van Persie in 2012.
+In the 2011–12 and 2012–13 seasons, Arsenal were fighting for the top four as they struggled to compete with the financial advantages held by Manchester United, Chelsea and Manchester City.
+In Europe, Arsenal were eliminated in the last-16 stage of the Champions League for seven consecutive years between 2011 and 2017, despite recording a famous first-leg win over Barcelona in 2011.